AccelerationConsortium/ac-microcourses/docs/courses/capstone/overview.md

 ## 🧩 Modules

-This course is expected to take approximately 40 hours to complete.
+This course is expected to take approximately 50 hours to complete (5 prep, 40 in-person, 5 post-project).

 ```{list-table}
 :header-rows: 1